dr-jts/recipes/veg/veg-cooked.md

 ## Sauteed Red Cabbage

-* 2 t oil
+* 2 t oil (or butter?)
-* ½ medium red cabbage (about 500 grams), chopped
+* ½ medium red (or green?) cabbage (about 500 grams), chopped
+* OPTIONAL: onion, chopped
 * 1-2 cloves garlic minced
 * 1 t Dijon mustard
-* 1 t honey or maple syrup
+* 1 t honey or maple syrup (or sugar?)
 * ½ t sea salt to taste
 * ½ t black pepper to taste
-* 2 t balsamic or apple cider vinegar to taste
+* 2 t balsamic or apple cider vinegar, to taste

+1.If using onion, saute in oil until soft
-1. Saute cabbage in heated oil until at desired tenderness (~5 min)
+2. Saute cabbage in heated oil until at desired tenderness (~5 min)
-2. Stir in garlic and cook a bit more
+3. Stir in garlic and cook a bit more
-3. Combine mustard, honey, salt, pepper, and vinegar and add to cabbage
+4. Combine mustard, honey, salt, pepper, and vinegar and add to cabbage
-4. Mix and heat through
+5. Mix and heat through

+OPTIONS
+* Sauteed bacon bits, and cook cabbage in bacon fat.
+Add bacon at end
+*

 ## Maple-Glazed Carrots